sigsum/sigsum/witness.md

 ### 3.1 — add-checkpoint

-Provides a new signed tree head for the witness to cosign, along with a consistency proof from the latest tree head known to the witness.
+This endpoint is used to submit a new signed tree head to the witness, along with a consistency proof from the latest tree head known to the witness, and returns the cosignature.

 ```
 POST <witness URL>/add-checkpoint